-In addition to Covid-19, the narrative below sets out some of the more significant recent developments which have or may have a potential impact on the financial position of the Authority.
+The lingering impact of coronavirus pandemic on inflationary pressures has been compounded by the Ukraine conflict.
+The narrative below sets out some of the more significant recent developments which have or may have a potential impact on the financial position of the Authority.